formancehq/stack/sdks/go/docs/MappingApi.md

 > MappingResponse GetMapping(ctx, ledger).Execute()

-Get the mapping of a ledger.
+Get the mapping of a ledger

 ### Example